xuanfeng666666/LPCA/README.md

 ### Process data

-#### For the three datasets ICEWS18, ICEWS14 and ICEWS05-15, go into the dataset folder in the ./data directory and run the following command to construct the static graph.
+#### For the three datasets ICEWS18, ICEWS14 and ICEWS05-15, go into the dataset folder in the ./ directory and run the following command.
 ```
 python new_dataprocess.py
 ```